idaholab/moose/python/doc/content/python/peacock.md

 # Peacock

 !style! halign=left
 Peacock is a graphical front end for the MOOSE input file syntax.
-Peacock allows the user to build or modify an input file, execute the application and view the results all within one package.
+Peacock allows the user to build or modify an input file, execute the application, and view the results all within one package.
 !style-end!